Skateboardb/react-google-books/README.md

 # BRANFORD'S BOOKS

-This application allows users to search Google Books for popular (and unpopular) titles with ease.
+This application allows users to search Google Books for popular (or unpopular) titles with ease.
 Results are shown on a single page, providing the options to view the Google Books page or to save the title to a public collection.